How to Barricade a Door that Opens Out

 While the deactivation of the product is a one-step process/motion (pushing the red button), this still does not open the door.
 A second step of needing to push down or turn the door handle to open and egress is needed.

 The installation of TeacherLock requires drilling and mounting directly to the door.
 Thus, not guaranteeing that your fire marshal will approve it, which is also a post-manufacturing addition and may void the fire warranty of the door and door jam.

 Lastly, the TeacherLock is available from $219, making it one of the more costly barricades on the market.
-Purchasing the "outside" key so adults or emergency responders can unlock from the outside will cost an addition $50.
-For inward swinging doors expect an additional $20.
+Purchasing the "outside" key so adults or emergency responders can unlock from the outside will cost an additional $50.

 Bottom line: the TeacherLock is easy and safe to deploy, but is not cost-effective and may not comply with your state’s fire code for lack of one motion egress and modifications to an existing fire barrier.

 The Bearacade Lockdown Response System, made by National School Control Systems, is a barricade that slides under the door and is held in place by a pin.
 It is durable, light, and easy to deploy.